alexdni/squiggly/openspec/changes/add-eeg-eoec-diagnostics/design.md

 4. **EDF file size limit:** 50MB or 100MB?
 (Start with 50MB; upgrade based on user feedback)
 5. **Project sharing granularity:** Role-based (viewer/editor/runner) or simpler (viewer/editor)?
 (Use 3-role system for flexibility)
 6. **QC auto-rejection threshold:** Conservative (reject >20% epochs) or permissive (reject >40%)?
 (Default to 30% with warning; make configurable)
+7. **Age extraction from EDF:** Use patient DOB from header (if available) or require manual entry?
+(Try auto-extract, fall back to manual)
+8. **EO/EC comparison granularity:** Compare only latest EO vs latest EC, or allow user to select specific recordings? (v1: latest only; v1.1: user selection)

 **Resolution Plan:** Document decisions in `project.md` after stakeholder review (if applicable) or default to conservative/simple options for MVP.